-Hair is usually detected in the process of visual inspection or with the aid of a looking glass.
+Hair is usually detected in the process of visual inspection or with the aid of a magnifying glass.

 If necessary, by order of the investigator the forensic medical expert can take hair samples of the corpse's head or other body parts in the place of discovery.
-The expert can also take hair samples as during the examination of suspects and victims.
+The expert can also take hair samples during the examination of suspects and victims.

-The seizure of biologically sourced evidence at place of discovery:
+The collection of evidence of biological origin at the place of discovery:

-• If possible, the carrier-object with suspicious traces is supposed to be directed to laboratory examination entirely.
-It is necessary to pack such objects in a way to eliminate the chance of alteration or loss of trace;

-• If the carrier-objects are large-format, it is necessary to seize the part of the object with the traces (cut out, saw out), as well as areas without traces;

-• If the objects are large and valuable, it is necessary to take swipes and swabs (similar swipes and swabs are taken from defaces free of traces);

-• Blood traces on a plastered wall are seized by the sawing out or chipping off the plaster.
-The seized chip has to include the areas with traces, as well as unstained areas (for control).
-If it is impossible to cut out a piece of the plaster, it is necessary to take a swipe of the trace and of unstained areas of the plaster;
+- If possible, the whole carrier-object with suspicious traces should be sent to laboratory examination.
+It is necessary to pack such objects in a way to eliminate the chance of alteration or loss of trace. - If the carrier-objects have large format, it is necessary to collect the part of the object with the traces (cut out, saw out), as well as areas without traces. - If the objects are large and valuable, it is necessary to take swipes and swabs (similar swipes and swabs are taken from surfaces free of traces). - Blood traces on a plastered wall are collected by the sawing out or chipping off the plaster.
+The plaster chip has to include the areas with traces, as well as unstained areas (for control).
+If it is impossible to cut out a piece of the plaster, it is necessary to take a swipe of the trace and of unstained areas of the plaster.

-• If traces (for example, blood) are found in any liquid, it is necessary to dip a clean piece of gauze bandage into the liquid, and then take it out and dry it;

-• Traces found in the soil are to be seized with the soil itself, preferably the whole depth of saturation (the seized soil is spread in a thin layer, dried and packed in paper bags, that are then sent in the laboratory; bags with soil for control is prepared the same way);

-• Blood traces found on the snow, as well as fluid blood, semen, urine, are gathered with clean pieces of gauze bandage folded in several layers (gauze tampon), which is then dried.
+- If traces (for example, blood) are found in any liquid, it is necessary to dip a clean piece of gauze bandage into the liquid, and then take it out and dry. - Traces found in the soil are to be collected with the soil itself, preferably the whole depth of saturation (the collected soil is spread in a thin layer, dried and packed in paper bags, that are then sent in the laboratory; bags with soil for control is prepared in the same way). - Blood traces found on the snow, as well as fluid blood, semen, urine, are gathered with clean pieces of gauze bandage folded in several layers (gauze tampon), which is then dried.
 After the gauze bandage has been dried it is packed and sent to laboratory examination.
-It is obligatory to enclose a reference sample of the gauze tampon (if the trace was seized together with snow, the reference sample of the gauze tampon has to be saturated with clean snow and then dried).
-The recommended size of the gauze bandage is no more than 2x2 cm;

-• Liquid from a pool is seized into a clean serum vial no more than 10 ml of volume.
-If this is impossible to conduct, the pool is pat dry with pieces of gauze bandage (4x4 cm); the reference sample of gauze bandage is sized 10x10 cm;

-• Hair (or other similar objects) is seized with the aid of forceps with a rubber tip into separate paper bags.
+It is obligatory to enclose a reference sample of the gauze tampon (if the trace was taken together with snow, the reference sample of the gauze tampon has to be saturated with clean snow and then dried).
+The recommended size of the gauze bandage is no more than 2×2 cm. - Liquid from a pool is seized into a clean serum vial no more than 10 ml of volume.
+If this is impossible to conduct, the pool is pat dry with pieces of gauze bandage (4×4 cm); the reference sample of gauze bandage is sized 10×10 cm. - Hair (or other similar objects) is seized with the aid of forceps with a rubber tip into separate paper bags.